agailloty/portfolio-site/content/english/post/plot-cols/index.md

 }
 ```

-I know this function can be made more robust but I'm pretty happy because it works for my use case
+I know this function can be made more robust but I'm pretty happy because it works for my use case.

 ```R